See every side of every news story

 First aid trucks enter Gaza after almost three-month Israeli blockade, UN says

-• On Monday, five aid vehicles delivering infant nutrition and additional essential supplies entered Gaza for the first time in nearly three months following the Israeli blockade.
+• On Monday, five aid vehicles delivering infant nutrition and additional essential supplies entered Gaza through the Kerem Shalom crossing after nearly three months of an Israeli blockade.

-• U.N.
-Humanitarian chief Tom Fletcher called the aid a “drop in the ocean of what is urgently needed” but a “welcome development,” and noted more trucks may enter soon.
+• U.N. humanitarian chief Tom Fletcher called the aid a 'welcome development' but described it as a 'drop in the ocean of what is urgently needed' amid warnings of potential famine.

 Insights by Ground AI